-Awaken Housing Program – Coming Soon
+Awaken Housing Program – Now Open!

 Housing for victims of sex trafficking and CSE is hard to come by, yet desperately needed.
 While we have worked with other partners to find housing solutions, the unique and complex circumstances of our clients require customized services not often available at domestic violence, drug/alcohol rehabilitation centers, or homeless shelters.
 A woman sold by her father since she was 10-years-old, will not share the same needs as a woman who has endured an abusive husband.
 The experiences, types of trauma, interventions, and outcomes are quite different.
 Because of that, this 4-bedroom home is truly a dream come true.